mataktelis11/shot-transition-detection-tests/README.md

 This is a collection of python scripts that perform automatic detection of transitions between shots in a video.

 ## Inspiration
-Detecting shot transitions can be used widely, for example assisting in a video edditing software or even help streaming services to place ads during the transition so the viewer won't click away!
+Detecting shot transitions can be used widely, for example assisting in a video editing software or even help streaming services to place ads during the transition so the viewer won't click away!

 If you are interested in this topic you can check out the following links: